Alvin Rakoff: Career

-His films include On Friday at Eleven (a.k.a.
-World in My Pocket in the U.S. starring Rod Steiger; Say Hello to Yesterday (1970), which he also wrote, featured Jean Simmons and Leonard Whiting; Hoffman starred Peter Sellers; City on Fire, which he co-wrote, starred Henry Fonda, Ava Gardner, and Shelley Winters.

-Rakoff's writing includes Too Marvelous For Words, the story of lyricist Johnny Mercer presented at The Mill Theatre, Sonning, and King's Head Theatre, London.
-He has written three novels.
-His first, & Gillian, a romantic odyssey, was translated into 10 languages.
+Rakoff's writing included Too Marvellous For Words, the story of lyricist Johnny Mercer presented at The Mill Theatre, Sonning, and King's Head Theatre, London.
+He had written three novels.
+His first, & Gillian, a romantic novel, was translated into 10 languages.
 His second, Baldwin Street, based on his early days in his parents' shop in Toronto, was published in 2008.
 The Seven Einsteins, a third novel, is a genetic thriller published in 2014.
-A successful adaptation of Raymond Chandler's The Big Sleep was produced in 2012.
-Currently, Rakoff is developing and writing An Act of Love for Orchard Films Ltd.
+An adaptation of Raymond Chandler's The Big Sleep was produced in 2012.

-His theatre work ranges from Hamlet at Bristol Old Vic to a Charity Cruise performance at the Royal Albert Hall before Her Majesty the Queen, and continues with his association with The Mill Theatre, Sonning, directing productions of Separate Tables with Anthony Valentine and his own adaptation of Chandler's The Big Sleep.
+Rakoff's theatre work ranged from Hamlet at Bristol Old Vic to a Charity Cruise performance at the Royal Albert Hall before Her Majesty the Queen, and continued with his association with The Mill Theatre, Sonning, directing productions of Separate Tables with Anthony Valentine and his own adaptation of Chandler's The Big Sleep.

-In 2010, Rakoff directed A Sentimental Journey, the story of Doris Day, at Wilton's Music Hall, London, and subsequently (2012) El Portal Theater, Hollywood.
+In 2010, Rakoff directed A Sentimental Journey, the story of Doris Day, at Wilton's Music Hall, London, and subsequently (2012) El Portal Theatre, Hollywood.

-He is a former president of the Directors Guild of Great Britain.
+Rakoff was a president of the Directors Guild of Great Britain.

+Death

+Rakoff died at his home in Chiswick, London on 12 October 2024, aged 97.